Kinematics of the Milky way from the statistical analysis of the Gaia Data Release 3: Methodology and Definitions

-which is also our definition of the RC.\ This definition is based on direct measurements of the orbital velocities in the selected MW sectors, so the results obtained may differ from a global RC calculated from Jeans modelling \cite{je} assuming an axisymmetric gravitational potential of the MW.
-Our definition reflects the collective orbital velocity rather than the velocity of a single star or a test particle \cite{ei}.
+which is also our definition of the RC.\ This definition is based on direct measurements of orbital velocities in selected sectors of the MW disk, so the results obtained may differ from a global RC calculated from Jeans modelling \cite{jea1915} assuming an axisymmetric gravitational potential of the MW.
+Our definition reflects the collective orbital velocity rather than the velocity of a single star or a test particle \cite{eil19}.